tvquizphd/public-quiz/README.md

 ### Your passwords only be viewed/edited with:

-- your master password AND access to production environment
-- or your master password AND your bookmarked login link
+Your master password AND your bookmarked login link.

 ## Local Testing